ordina-jworks/ordina-jworks.github.io/_posts/2019-10-02-API-first-development-with-OpenAPI-or-Swagger.md

  * Strong tooling support — AWS, Postman, visualizing the API, generate skeleton classes, ...
  * Strong consistency between API spec and Web layer of the code
  * Example support
- * Documenting API descriptions separated from code (not really separated, because they’re added to the generated classes, but you won’t need to change them
+ * Documenting API descriptions is separated from code.
+Annotations are added to the generated code but you won't be responsible for constantly updating them to keep documentation in sync.
  * Functional analyst can assist with creating the API specs because it's a human readable format

 **Cons**
  * No support for complex/variable request/response scenarios
  * Little extra documentation can be added in the API specs
+ * If you add a new `enum` in the specification your clients have to regenerate their code in order to be able to accept the enum.
  * Development can only start after API is designed